FAQ

 become

-a mining partner and collect training data
+a contributor and collect training data

 during your normal everyday activities.
 No